 However, I wish to say that I don’t like labels either, but that’s another debate.

 You have to be willing to grow and evolve.
-Yes it can take time.
+Yes, it can take time.
 But you can start by stop wasting money on useless things for example.
-Maybe at the beginning you will feel like you’re depriving yourself of pleasure, but trust me, when you will realized that it was to contribute to something even bigger, you’ll way more happier.
+Maybe at the beginning, you will feel like you’re depriving yourself of pleasure, but trust me, when you will realize that it was to contribute to something even bigger, you’ll way happier.